-Kawamura Gun is a painter, a videomaker and a musician emerging in the International art world.
-Born Yaizu in Japan, he moved to London to study art.
-He fell in love with the trans-avantgarde movement and moved in Rome, where he still lives and works.
-His art could not exist without humour, cynicism and a splash of sensuality.
-The urban spaces in Rome, Tokio, NY are the key of his work inspired to comics, graffiti or cartoons.
+Kawamura Gun is a painter, a videomaker, and a musician emerging in the International art world.
+Born in Yaizu, Japan he moved to London to study art.
+He fell in love with the trans-avantgarde movement and moved to Rome, where he still lives and works.
+His art could not exist without humor, cynicism, and a splash of sensuality.
+The urban spaces in Rome, Tokyo, and New York are the key areas of his work, which is inspired by comics, graffiti, and cartoons.

-Naked characters covering their face with gauze bandages where just the mouth comes out, eating ramen or running trough the city in a caustic and paradoxical urban setting of contradictory perspectives and angles, sometimes running and eating at the same time.
-They occupy spaces, change dimension, move to different angles, look scared for something, or rather excited, obsessed by food and by the contemporary cycle of ricycle and consumption.
+Naked characters are covering their face with gauze bandages where just the mouth comes out, eating ramen or running through the city in a caustic and paradoxical urban setting of contradictory perspectives and angles, sometimes running and eating at the same time.
+They occupy spaces, change dimensions, move to different angles, look scared or rather excited, are obsessed with food, and by the contemporary cycle of recycling and consumption.

-Mouths are eating, smiling, laughing, baring their teeth, trying to show their intentions or hiding in silence.
-Gun’s Shy Nudists are always frantically busy hiding themselves, demonstrating cockiness and ease, provocation and deafening derision, crippling embarrassment and cheekiness.
+Mouths are eating, smiling, laughing, baring their teeth, trying to show their intentions, or hiding in silence.
+Gun’s Shy Nudists are always frantically busy hiding, demonstrating cockiness and ease, provocation and deafening derision, crippling embarrassment, and cheekiness.